bluesky/ophyd/docs/source/explanations/area-detector.rst

 plugin is done with them.
 Each plugin can trigger its children in two ways:

-- *blocking* : The next plugin is called syncronously, blocking the parent plugin until all of the (blocking) children are finished.
+- *blocking* : The next plugin is called synchronously, blocking the parent plugin until all of the (blocking) children are finished.
   This is single-threaded.
 - *non-blocking* : The pointer is put on a queue that the child